Skip to main content

 What loans can I use to buy an existing business?

-SBA 7(a) is the most common acquisition financing tool — up to $5M (increasing to $10M post-July 2026), 10-year terms, seller financing counts as equity.
+SBA 7(a) is the most common acquisition financing tool — up to $5M per loan, 10-year terms, seller financing counts as equity.
+(Since July 4, 2026, a borrower can also hold a separate 504 loan alongside it for up to $10M combined exposure.)
 Acquisition loans require a business valuation, 3 years of target business financials, a transition plan, and evidence of buyer industry experience.

 SBA 7(a): The Most Common Acquisition Financing Tool